Tag: Glenrowan

 The Big Ned Kelly, Maryborough, Queensland, Australia

 Victorian bushranger Ned Kelly is known for his handsome beard, wacky armour, and penchant for ruthlessly slaughtering innocent people.
 He is not, however, known for taking relaxing holidays in sunny Queensland.
-So how did this seven-metre-tall tribute end up in Maryborough?
-Your fearless reporter, Bigs Bardot, headed to the scene to find out!

 My quest for the truth started by asking Ned himself, but the oversized outlaw wouldn’t snitch.
 He’s the strong, silent type, you see.
 The investigation continued inside the adjoining service station which does not, tragically, sell Big Ned memorabilia.
 The receptionist could only theorise that Ned might’ve been the original owner of the station.
 Nice guess, but unlikely.

-A wild-eyed resident of the nearby Ned Kelly Motel stumbled over to breathlessly inform me that the Big Ned Kelly watches him in his sleep, at which point I decided to take my inquisition literally anywhere else.
-Even the lovely ladies at the Visitor Information Centre didn’t know why Ned was built – although they did admit to finding him cute.
+Even the lovely ladies at the Visitor Information Centre weren’t quite sure why Ned was built – although they did admit to finding him cute.
 Oh, Ned, if you’re not stealing horses you’re stealing hearts!

 Buckets of fun!

-My research yielded little useful information.
-I did, however, get to spend the afternoon with a particularly impressive Big and foster some lifelong friendships with the locals.
-Unlike the slightly smaller Big Ned Kelly in Glenrowan – you know, the place where the real Ned was caught – it will probably never be known how and why this gentleman of the road came to be.
+Unlike the slightly smaller Big Ned Kelly in Glenrowan – you know, the place where the real Ned was captured – it will probably never be known exactly how and why this gentleman of the road came to be.
+The history of The (Not So) Big Ned Kelly down south in NSW is also, sadly, a mystery.

 Maryborough really should be home to the Big Mary Poppins, because it’s the birthplace of the magical nanny’s creator, author P. L. Travers.
 Maybe they could pop a bonnet on Ned’s head, give him an umbrella, and call him Mary.
 How supercalifragilisticexpialidocious!